mukil/pmic/README.md

-# ProMUT Manufacturing Indicator Catalog
+# ProMUT Non-Financial Indicator Catalog

-The ProMUT Manufacturing Indicator Catalog is a research & development effort to integrate and relate indicators and indicator categories from different sustainability assessment frameworks.
-It currently consists of the following elements:
+The ProMUT indicator catalag is a research & development effort to integrate and relate sustainablity performance indicators across reporting standards and management frameworks.

+The repository is organized as follows:

 - `rdf` - Folder of RDF/XML files describing the sustainability frameworks
 - `csv` - Folder of CSV files describing the sustainability frameworks for import into the authoring environment
 - `prototype` - An authoring environment for the catalog realized as a plugin for the dmx-platform
 - `docs` - Files documenting the workflow for collaborative research on the repository

-## Catalog Entities
+## Application Model: Core Entities

--  System (in Assessment): Society, Organization, Site/Factory, Process, Machine, Material, Human
+-  System Assessment Level (Society, Organization, Facility/Site, Building, Process, Work Cell/Group, Machine Tool, Product, Human)
--  Sustainability Dimension: Ecological, Economical, Social, Institutional
+-  Sustainability Dimension (Environmental, Economic, Social, Institutional)
--  Indicator Set (for Sustainability Assessment Framework)
+-  Indicator Set
 -  Indicator Category
 -  Indicator